Auberge de Bavière

 The Auberge de Bavière (il-Berġa tal-Baviera) is a palace in Valletta, Malta.
-It was built as Palazzo Carneiro (il-Palazz ta' Karnirju) in 1696, and it was the residence of Grand Master Marc'Antonio Zondadari in the early 18th century.
-In 1784, it was converted into the auberge for the Anglo-Bavarian langue of the Order of Saint John, and it remained so until the French occupation of Malta in 1798.
+It was built as Palazzo Carneiro (il-Palazz ta' Karnirju) in 1696, and was the residence of Grand Master Marc'Antonio Zondadari in the early 18th century.
+In 1784, it was converted into the auberge for the Anglo-Bavarian langue of the Order of Saint John, and remained so until the French occupation of Malta in 1798.

-It was used by the British military in the 19th and early 20th centuries, briefly housing a military hospital in World War I. It was subsequently used as a school, a hostel for bombed-out people in World War II, and it was also used by a number of government agencies.
-It currently houses the Lands Authority.
+It was used by the British military in the 19th and early 20th centuries, briefly housing a military hospital in World War I. It was subsequently used as a school, a hostel for bombed-out people in World War II, and was also used by a number of government agencies.
+It currently houses the Maltese Lands Authority.

 The palace is located in the northern part of Valletta, near the English Curtain and the Jews' Sally Port.
 It overlooks St. Elmo Bay and the entrance of Marsamxett Harbour.
 The surrounding neighbourhood is popularly known as il-Baviera after the auberge.

 History

 Palazzo Carneiro

 The Portuguese Balì Fra Gaspare Carneiro had bought the site in 1693 against a payment to the Treasury of the Order.
 Palazzo Carneiro was built in 1696, by Fra Carneiro, on a site where a lime kiln had stood.
 The building was designed by the Maltese architect Carlo Gimach, who was a personal friend of Carneiro.
 The building was one of the last examples of austere and staid architecture in the 17th century, before the much more ornate Baroque style became more popular.

 The site was rented for 31 scudi per year for the term of his life and that of one other person nominated by him, and thereafter reverted to the common treasury.
 Carneiro also owned the country residence Palazzo or Villa Blacas, now found in Hamrun.
 After the death of Carneiro, the building in Valletta remained known for himself as Palazzo Carneiro.
 He left the building to the Order after his death.

 The palace was the residence of Grand Master Marc'Antonio Zondadari from 1702 until his death in 1722.
-It was for sometime rented out to different distinguished people.
+It was for some time rented out to different distinguished people.
 In 1725 Grand Master de Vilhena was symbolically given a sword and a hat, known officially as 'stoc' and 'piliet', similar to other heads of European powers by Pope Benedict XIII.
 For this occasion on 19 April 1725 the papacy sent its Papal Legate, Monsignior Giovanni Francesco Abbate Olivieri.
 The Grand Master made large ceremonies for this occasion, and embellished Palazzo Carneiro with the finest settings to receive the Papal Legate.